Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * When defining a class, we typically focus on two things: _states_ and _behaviours_.
 States track attributes for individual objects.
 Behaviours are what objects are capable of doing.
 Instance variables keep track of state, and instance methods expose behaviour for objects.
 * Objects do not share state between other objects, but do share behaviours.
 Put another way, the values in the objects' instance variables (states) are different, but they can call the same instance methods (behaviours) defined in the class.
 * Classes also have behaviours not for objects (class methods).
+* Classes group common behaviours and objects encapsulate state.
+* The object's state is saved in an object's instance variables.